szelongq/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use Case: Finding a person**
+**Use Case: Finding an employee**

 **MSS**

-1. User requests to list persons
+1. User requests to list employees
-2. HeRon shows a list of persons
+2. HeRon shows a list of employees
-3. User requests to find all persons with a given query (name, phone, tags, and other valid queries)
+3. User requests to find all employees with a given query (name, phone, tags, and other valid queries)
-4. HeRon shows a list of persons with that given name
+4. HeRon shows a list of employees with that given name

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given query does not match any user in HeRon

-    * 3a1.
-HeRon shows an error message

-      Use case resumes at step 2.

-* 3b.
-The given query is invalid (because it contains a tag that cannot be understood)

-    * 3b1.
-HeRon shows an error message.

-      Use case resumes at step 2.

 **Extensions**